-Grade: 10 Length: Full Year Prerequisite: English I or Honors Credit: 1.0 with teacher recommendation and/or interview with Pre-AP English (II) teacher
+Grade: 10 Length: Full Year Prerequisite: English I, 89% or Credit: 1.0 higher with teacher recommendation and/or interview with Pre-AP teacher

 This course is designed to challenge students who have demonstrated a high level of proficiency in both reading and writing.
-The reading is substantial, and the writing requirements are rigorous.
-In addition to the major works of literature assigned in class, students will read selections of fiction and non-fiction from a list of choices supplied by the teacher.
-Assessments challenge students to use higher-order thinking skills and creativity.
-The reading and coursework are designed to develop the skills required for the NYS ELA Regents exam and prepare for AP English III.
-An expectation of enrollment in Pre-AP is that students intend to continue their course of study in AP English Language & Composition (III) and AP English Literature & Composition (IV) based on their progress in these courses and the recommendation(s) of the Pre-AP/AP teacher(s).
+The reading is substantial and the writing requirements are rigorous.
+In addition to the literature assigned in class, students read independent selections of either fiction or non-fiction from a list of choices supplied by the teacher.
+Assessments challenge students to use higher order thinking skills and creativity, and to prepare oral presentations for the class.
+Students become familiar with and practice strategies required for success on the NYS Regents Examination in ELA (Common Core), which they will take at the completion of their junior year, as well as the AP examinations offered in May during each of the following years.
+An expectation of enrollment in Pre-AP is that students intend to continue their course of study in AP English Language & Composition (III) and AP English Literature & Composition (IV) based on their progress in the Pre-AP course and the recommendation(s) of the Pre-AP/AP teacher(s).